SharpenedSpoon/accounts-ui-semantic-ui/README.md

 Just add `{{> loginButtons}}` to your template, as usual!

 Since I based all the code off of the official Meteor package, then the usual `Accounts.ui` configurations will work.
 I added one additional configuration option, however, which is `dropdownClasses`.
-That is, you can (optionally) add the following to your config, along with any other options you might want:
+That is, you can add the following to your config, along with any other options you might want:

 	Accounts.ui.config({
 		dropdownClasses: 'simple'